RoshanSharma7/Python-Music-Player/README.md

 # Django Music Player

 A fully functional music player web application built with Django.
-This project allows users to first register and login in to music player and upload the song according to the user mood and test, And playing the song.
-In this music player there is two song window one are small and other one are pop-up song window, we can use the both for playing the song.
-Here are managed are song very easily, make favorites with an intuitive and responsive interface.
+This project allows users to first register and log in to the music player and upload the song according to the user mood and test, And playing the song.
+In this music player, there is two song windows, one are small and the other one are pop-up song window.
+We can use both for playing the song.
+Here, songs are managed are song very easily, and make favorites with an intuitive and responsive interface.

 ---